 In late 2017, replacing the other car, a 5 seat family car which needed to do the longer trips, looked more tricky.
 The solution wasn’t spending a small fortune on a Tesla as you might expect, but finding a car with a good enough range for most trips, i.e. long commutes and the more frequent family trips, and fast enough charging so that the long-distance journeys can be done with some planning.
 We looked at cars that can do at least 120 miles before needing charging, at normal motorway speeds, so that most long trips would not be compromised.
 So we were willing to compromise, but not to the extent that we would be spending more than 30 minutes at rapid-chargers every couple of hours.
 For the really long trips, we planned to hire a car or take alternative modes of transport.

-Theory is one thing, and individual preference and the sheer time and effort of finding an electric car to even test-drive can a hurdle.
-We’re still in the early adopter stage.
+Theory is one thing, and individual preference and the sheer time and effort of finding an electric car to even test-drive can be a hurdle.
+We were still in the very-early-adopter stage in 2017.

-It’s worth knowing that the advertised and real-world range of cars are two different things, and that the way you drive, and the weather has a large effect on the real range, and is much more marked than for a diesel or petrol car.
+It’s worth knowing that the advertised and real-world range of cars are two different things, and that the way you drive, and the weather has a large effect on the real range, and is much more marked than for a diesel or petrol car (where most energy is wasted as heat anyway).
+The EPA range (from the USA) is a good guide to real range.

 Renault Zoe (40)

 The Zoe 40 has a lot of good points; a large battery and battery air-cooling are two of them.
 A lack of DC fast charging, and the move we are seeing to DC (Chademo and CCS) charging in the UK put me off.
-AC fast chargers are in the minority.
-I felt I’d be backing the wrong horse, for a main family car- bit like buying a Betamax.
+AC rapid chargers are in the minority.
+I felt I’d be backing the wrong horse, for a main family car- bit like buying a Betamax- and time has shown that some charging companies no longer offer AC charging.
 I have to admit to a dislike of Renaults, because of poor experience with Renault garages.
 I found them distinctly unhelpful and sometimes completely incompetent!
-The Zoe is probably the “slowest rapid-charging” budget EV, in terms of miles added per hour, as its AC charging is limited to 43kW, and not all models offer this.
+It’s AC charging is limited to 43kW, and not all models offer this.
 That might not matter at all to you, if you drive within range.

 Not a family car.
 Too little space, have you seen the back doors?
 Also rather expensive for what it is.
 No local BMW dealer who was remotely interested in EVs.
 I also rather like indicators.